SutirthaSaha/coding/04-binary-search.md

         elif arr[mid] < target:
             low = mid + 1
         else:
             high = mid - 1

     return -1
 ```

-### Index of first 1 in a binary sorted infinite array
+### Index of First 1 in a Binary Sorted Infinite Array
 Given an infinite sorted array (or a sorted array-like structure that doesn't have a defined end), write an algorithm to find the position (index) of a given target element.
 If the target element is not present in the array, return -1.
 Since the array is infinite, you can't use the length of the array to traverse it or perform operations.

 #### Intuition